No matter her age, your Siberian Husky is a ball of pure energy.

 Mya, for example, is an older Siberian Husky from Tennessee.

 She was recently diagnosed with cancer, and to help her recovery and fight her chances of relapse following her surgery, Mya’s owners got her on CBD.
 They have seen positive results.

 Kijik is a 12-year-old Husky who, following years of being super active, is dealing with chronic inflammation and pain due to arthritis.

 Her owners were able to drive her off her regular medication and quickly noticed huge improvements to her condition after using CBD.

 Not only is she dealing with less pain, but Kijik’s owners also say she’s become more agile and active.

 Using CBD With Your Husky

-Also, make sure to browse my website for more information about CBD and how to use it with your dog.
+Also, make sure to browse my website if you're looking for more information on CBD and your pup.